 Every state (and D.C.) can have multiple license plates.
 Further, each license plate has two important attributes: 1) what years the license plate was in use; and 2) how common the license plate was during that time.
 In our early versions of the game, neither of these is much of a factor since we only have a single plate for each state.
 However, we are working on extending the set of license plates in the game and will be working this into some interesting new route concepts.

 With that as some background, when a new puzzle is displayed, exactly what happens to decide which license plate to show?
-First, we look at your current location.
-Most of the time, you get a plate from the state you are in (and eventually the "time" you are in).
+First, we look at your avatar's current location in the game.
+Most of the time, you get a plate from the state your avatar is in (and eventually the "time" you are in).
 If there is more than one plate for the state (and time), then we'll randomly pick one based on how common it is.
-To simulate what you might experience in the real world, we do not only look only at your immediate location, but a few mile radius form where you are.
-When you travel (for real), as you near the borders of states you tend to see plates form the neighboring states more often then if you were in the interior of the state.
+To simulate what you might experience in the real world, we look at your immediate location (in the game) and a few mile radius from where you are.
+When you travel in real life, as you near the borders of states you tend to see plates from the neighboring states more often then if you were in the interior of the state.
 In the game, the likelihood of seeing a plate from the current state or neighboring state depends on how close you are to the border and the relative populations of cities in that area.

 So there you have it, the full details of how the license plates get picked in Plates Across America™.

 Post a Comment